Stereotypes of East Asians in the United States: Physical attributes and traits

 East Asians are often stereotyped as being inherently bad drivers.
 East Asians are also stereotyped as academic overachievers who are intelligent but socially inept, either lacking social skills or being asocial.
 A 2010 study found that East Asians in the United States are most likely to be perceived as nerds.
-This stereotype is socially damaging and contributes to a long history of Asian exclusion in USA.
+This stereotype is socially damaging and contributes to a long history of Asian exclusion in the United States.

 East Asians have been stereotyped as immature, childlike, small, infantile looking, needing guidance and not to be taken seriously.
 The infantilized stereotype is on both physical and mental aspects of the race.
 East Asians are believed to mature slower in appearance and body, while also thought of as less autonomous and therefore requiring guidance from the "mature" white race.
 Like children, the perception is that they have little power, access, and control over themselves.
 The stereotype goes hand in hand with fetish against Asian women, who are perceived as more demure, submissive, more eager to please and easily yielding to powerful men.

 A psychological experiment conducted by two researchers found that East Asians who do not conform to common stereotypes and who possess qualities such as dominance in the workplace are often seen as "unwelcome and unwanted by their co-workers" and can even elicit negative reactions and harassment from their fellow employees of other racial backgrounds.

 Physicality and sports

-East Asian bodies are often stereotyped of as lacking the innate athletic ability to endure labor-intensive tasks which is required to play sports, especially sporting discipline that involve heavy amounts of physical contact.
+East Asian bodies are often stereotyped of as lacking the innate athletic ability to endure labor-intensive tasks which is required to play and excel in sports, especially in sporting disciplines that involve heavy amounts of physical contact.
 This stereotype has led to discrimination in the recruitment process for professional American sports teams where Asian American athletes are highly underrepresented.

 The Taiwanese-American professional basketball player Jeremy Lin believed that his race played a role in him going undrafted in NBA initially.
-This belief has been reiterated by sports writer Sean Gregory of Time and NBA commissioner David Stern.
+This belief has been echoed and reiterated by sports writer Sean Gregory of Time and NBA commissioner David Stern.
 Although Asian Americans comprised 6% of the nation's population in 2012, Asian American athletes represented only 2% of the NFL, 1.9% of the MLB and less than 1% in both the NHL and NBA.

-Despite these stereotypes, the NBA color barrier was broken by the Japanese American basketball player, Wataru Misaka in 1947, who was the first person of color and first Asian American athlete to play in the NBA.
-Weightlifter Tommy Kono set a total of 26 world records and 7 Olympic records, making him the most accomplished US male weightlifter to date.
-Chloe Kim, who is a snowboarder, is the youngest Olympic gold medalist in halfpipe.
-Maia Shibutani, who is a figure skater, is a two-time Olympic medalist.
+Stereotypes of Asian students

+In Western universities, students from East Asia and Asian American students often face unfair treatment and stereotypes.
+People sometimes think Asian American students do not have any problems because they're seen as the "model minority," meaning they're expected to do well in school without struggle.
+This stereotype can prevent others from comprehending or acknowledging the real challenges some face, like feeling left out, stressed, or not getting enough help.
+On the other hand, East Asian students are also sometimes imagined as not having good thinking skills, copying others' work, and not helping the class environment.
+This conflicts with the model minority stereotype.